varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### Customize the rating icon style

-Customize the selected and unselected icon styles by setting the `icon` and `empty-icon` properties
+Set the icon style when it is selected or not through the `icon` and `empty-icon` attributes

 ```html
 <var-rate v-model="score" icon="heart" empty-icon="heart-outline" color="red"></var-rate>